 CatchIS (Catchment Information System) is a software decision support system developed by Cranfield University for the management of water quality at the catchment scale.
 It consists of a number of tools which in turn utilise various mathematical models and data sets.
-CatchIS is embedded in a GIS framework (ESRI ArcGIS) to facilitate spatial modelling, the manipulation and analysis of associated input and output data and the visualisation of spatially-referenced outputs generated by the pesticide risk assessment and other models that it
+CatchIS is embedded in a GIS framework (ESRI ArcGIS) to facilitate spatial modelling, the manipulation and analysis of associated input and output data and the visualisation of spatially-referenced outputs generated by the pesticide risk assessment.

 CatchIS contains a suite of models to examine the fate and behaviour of diffuse agricultural compounds such as pesticides.
 Other modules introduce the potential impact of modelled climate change perturbations on the modelled output, allowing water companies to look to possible changes in the decades to come.